spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil set_level_string(string str)

 Set the level number shown in the hud and journal to any string.
 This is reset to the default "%d-%d" automatically just before PRE_LOAD_SCREEN to a level or main menu, so use in PRE_LOAD_SCREEN, POST_LEVEL_GENERATION or similar for each level.
 Use "%d-%d" to reset to default manually.
-Does not affect the "...COMPLETED!" message in transitions or lines in "Dear Journal", you need to edit them separately with `change_string`.
+Does not affect the "...COMPLETED!" message in transitions or lines in "Dear Journal", you need to edit them separately with [change_string](#change_string).

 ## Texture functions